-In general, the FDA requires two adequate and well controlled pivotal clinical trials demonstrating effectiveness on a primary endpoint for marketing approval of a non-infectious anterior uveitis drug.
+In general, the FDA requires two adequate and well controlled pivotal clinical trials demonstrating effectiveness on a primary endpoint for marketing approval of a noninfectious anterior uveitis drug.
 The endpoint is based on total clearance of inflammatory cells in the anterior chamber of the eye.
 The trial must compare the EGP-437 Combination Product to standard of care.
 Our first Phase 3 trial evaluated the EGP-437 Combination Product for the treatment of non-infectious anterior uveitis against a positive control, the standard of care, prednisolone acetate ophthalmic suspension (1%), or PA.
 In our Phase 3 trial, the dose of the EGP-437 Combination Product tested was just outside the pre-set non-inferiority margin for intent-to-treat and per protocol populations and did not achieve statistical significance in the intent-to-treat population as compared to the positive control based on the primary efficacy endpoint.

-We may fail to achieve success in our confirmatory Phase 3 clinical trial evaluating the EGP-437 Combination Product for the treatment of non-infectious anterior uveitis for a variety of potential reasons.
-Even if our confirmatory Phase 3 trial is successful in showing confirmatory data, the FDA may still require us to provide additional data to grant regulatory approval.
+We may fail to achieve success in our confirmatory Phase 3 clinical trials evaluating the EGP-437 Combination Product for the treatment of non-infectious anterior uveitis or post cataract surgery inflammation and pain for a variety of potential reasons.
+Even if our confirmatory Phase 3 trials are successful in showing confirmatory data, the FDA may still require us to provide additional data to grant regulatory approval.

-We are conducting our confirmatory Phase 3 clinical trial at many clinical centers that were not included in our first Phase 3 trial.
+We are conducting our confirmatory Phase 3 clinical trial for the treatment of non-infectious anterior uveitis at many clinical centers that were not included in our first Phase 3 trial.
 The introduction of new centers, and the resulting involvement of new treating physicians, can introduce additional variability into the conduct of the trials in accordance with their protocols and may result in greater variability of patient outcomes, which could adversely affect our ability to detect statistically significant differences between patients treated with the EGP-437 Combination Product and the standard of care control.

-If, in our confirmatory Phase 3 clinical trial, we do not demonstrate non-inferiority as compared with the standard of care and if the FDA does not find this to be an acceptable means of meeting the requirements for marketing approval, we will not receive marketing approval for the EGP-437 Combination Product, and we will have to conduct another Phase 3 clinical trial if we wish to seek marketing approval for the EGP-437 Combination Product in the future.
+If, in our confirmatory Phase 3 clinical trials, we do not demonstrate non-inferiority as compared with the standard of care and if the FDA does not find this to be an acceptable means of meeting the requirements for marketing approval, we will not receive marketing approval for the EGP-437 Combination Product, and we will have to conduct another Phase 3 clinical trial if we wish to seek marketing approval for the EGP-437 Combination Product in the future.

-The protocol for our confirmatory Phase 3 clinical trial and other supporting information are subject to review by the FDA and regulatory authorities outside the U.S. We did not submit the protocols for our second confirmatory Phase 3 clinical trial and do not plan on submitting the protocols for our separate safety trial of the EGP-437 Combination Product to the FDA at any time prior to the raising of additional funds.
-We have not received guidance from other regulatory authorities outside the U.S. regarding the design of our confirmatory Phase 3 clinical trial.
+The protocol for our confirmatory Phase 3 clinical trials and other supporting information are subject to review by the FDA and regulatory authorities outside the U.S. We did not submit the protocols for our second confirmatory Phase 3 clinical trials and do not plan on submitting the protocols for our separate safety trial of the EGP-437 Combination Product to the FDA at any time prior to the raising of additional funds.
+We have not received guidance from other regulatory authorities outside the U.S. regarding the design of our confirmatory Phase 3 clinical trials.

-Our confirmatory Phase 3 clinical trial has a non-inferiority design.
+Our confirmatory Phase 3 clinical trial for the treatment of non-infectious anterior uveitis has a non-inferiority design.
 We may be unable to demonstrate non-inferiority against the standard of care, PA, which may cause us to undergo additional clinical trials or admit additional subjects to our trials delaying the time and increasing the expense it may take to commercialize our EGP-437 Combination Product.